Q: How do I speak to someone about applying?

 Q: Does it cost me money to become an ASP?

-By only selling directly to ASPs, ATAG products will not squeeze your margins, helping you to make money.
+By only supplying to ASPs, you will have less competitors squeezing your margin, helping you to make money.
 Becoming a partner is free, all we ask is that your payments for the products you order and install are not overdue.

 Q: How are ASPs assessed?